 With its maritime history, attractive riverside location and slew of good museums, Belém (pronounced ber-layng) is rightly one of Lisbon’s most popular suburbs.
 It was from here that Vasco da Gama set off for India in 1497, and the vast Mosteiro dos Jerónimos was built here to honour his safe return.
-Along with the monastery and the landmark Torre de Belém, the suburb boasts a group of small museums, most of them set up under the Salazar regime during the Expo in 1940 – though the best of the lot, the Berrardo Collection, is a more recent addition.
+Along with the monastery and the landmark Torre de Belém, the suburb boasts a group of small museums, most of them set up under the Salazar regime during the Expo in 1940.
+However, the best of the lot, the Berardo Collection, is a more recent addition.
 Just to the north of Belém is Ajuda, famed for its palace and ancient botanical gardens.
-Bear in mind that quite a few of Belém’s sights are closed on Mondays, and many are free on the first Sunday of the month.
+When you visit Belém bear in mind that quite a few of the sights are closed on Mondays, and many are free on the first Sunday of the month.

 Continue reading to find out more about...

 If there’s one building that symbolizes the golden age of the Portuguese discoveries, it’s the Mosteiros dos Jerónimos, which dominates the north side of the Praça do Império.
 A UNESCO World Heritage Site, the monastery and its adjacent church were built to fulfil a promise made by Portugal’s king, Dom Manuel, should Vasco da Gama return safely from his inaugural voyage to India in 1498.
 The fact that the spices he returned with were more than enough to fund the building was, perhaps, a happy coincidence.
 Construction duly began in 1502 under the architect Diogo de Boitaca, who had made his name on the Igreja de Jesus in Setúbal, considered to be the first ever Manueline building.